JanUlrichKlar/finanzen-crawler/README.md

 19  XQTX Quotrix
 Which exchange should be the home-exchange?
 ```
-The full name, the specific finanzen.net name the ISIN and the favorite exchange will be saved in \finanzen_fundamentals\security_info.csv
+The full name, the specific finanzen.net name the ISIN and the favorite exchange will be saved in \finanzenpy\data\security_info.csv